liammoat/ukth-appinnovation-dapr-quickstart/README.md

     ```bash
     npm run buildclient
     npm install
-    dapr run --app-id react-form --app-port 8080 npm run start
+    dapr run --app-id react-form --app-port 8080 --dapr-http-port 8081 npm run start
     ```

     > This may take a minute, as it downloads dependencies and creates an optimized production build.
 You'll know that it's done when you see `== APP == Listening on port 8080!` and several Dapr logs.

-1. GitHub Codespaces uses port forwarding to give you access to TCP ports running within your codespace.
-In your codespace, under the text editor, click "Ports".
+1. When leveraging Dev Containers there is a port forwarding feature to give you access to TCP ports running within your environment.
+Go to **Ports** under the text editor.

 1. Under the list of ports, find "8080" and open the "Local Address" in a new tab.
-You should see a form with a dropdown for message type and message text:
+You should see a form with a dropdown for message type and message text.

 1. Pick a topic, enter some text and fire off a message!
 Observe the logs coming through your respective Dapr subscriber.